Pemberton Museum SiteShare

 The NEW Administration, Archives and Display Building

 The New Administration, Archives and Display Building was constructed between 2007 and 2013.
 Funding was provided by Heritage Canada, local government and local businesses.
-The 2500 sqft space provides display space, office space and archive storage space.
+The 2,500 square feet of space provides display space, office space and archive storage space.